-All sorts of challenging behaviors occur in people with severe dementia.
-Screaming, swearing, crying, shouting, loud demands for attention, negative remarks to others, and self-talk are common.
+Challenging behaviors can include screaming, swearing, crying, shouting, loud demands for attention, negative remarks to others, and self-talk.
 Outbursts can be triggered by boredom, loneliness, depression, cold or heat, loud noises, and pain.
 Wandering, rummaging, or hoarding can occur.
 A person may become paranoid or have delusions or hallucinations.

-In the severe stage, independence is lost.
-Around-the-clock care is needed.
-People at this stage need assistance with eating, bathing, walking, dressing, and all other daily living activities (ADLs).
+In the severe stage, independence is lost, and around-the-clock care may be needed.
+People at this stage need assistance with eating, bathing, walking, dressing, and all other daily living activities.
+The illustration below shows that most of the surface of the brain is severely damaged (shaded in blue).
+Individuals may lose their ability to communicate and to recognize family and loved ones.